vestrel00/contacts-android/howto/howto-update-groups.md

 allows the creation of new groups with existing titles.
 In newer versions, duplicate titles are not allowed.
 Therefore, this library does not allow for duplicate titles.

-> In newer versions, the group with the duplicate title gets deleted either automatically by the
-> Contacts Provider or when viewing groups in the native Contacts app.
-It's not an immediate failure
-> on insert or update.
-This could lead to bugs!

 ## Executing the update

 To execute the update,